MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure-ad.md

    1. Add a description and expiration setting.
    2. Select **Add**
    3. Save the **Value** of the created secret somewhere as it's needed later, and it will not be visible anymore once you navigate to another page
+5. Navigate to `Manifest` from your App Registration overview page.
+    1. Update the JSON document so that `accessTokenAcceptedVersion` is set to `2`

 The following steps configure [delegated permissions](/azure/active-directory/develop/v2-permissions-and-consent#permission-types) for the client app registration.
 This means that the client app is delegated with the permission to act as a signed-in user when it makes calls to the target resource (Data API builder).